 Power Generation Max Morton joined Phillips & Jordan (P&J) in 1994.
 Prior to assuming his current role as Senior Vice President of P&J’s Power Generation, Max served as an Estimator and Project Manager.
 He is responsible for the full life cycle of projects including business development, planning, and construction.
 His primary focus is projects related to site grading of power plants, coal ash management including new landfill construction and landfill closure, ash placement, and other associated work.
 Before joining P&J, Max worked as an Estimator, Office Engineer, and Project Engineer for a major highway construction contractor where he gained experience related to surveying, project controls, and project management.
 He graduated from North Carolina State University with a degree in Civil Engineering – Construction Option.

-Power Delivery Morgan Pierce joined P&J in 2004 and is the Senior Vice President of P&J’s Power Delivery Group.
-Morgan has served as the Estimator, Project Manager, and Executive Sponsor for transmission line and substation projects for regulated utility clients across the United States.
-Morgan has managed relationships between P&J and regulated utility clients/line contractors over the past 8 years, and has substantial knowledge regarding access and vegetation management guidelines.
-Morgan is responsible for the business capture, client management, strategic planning, and operational oversight of major transmission, substation, and related program work.
-Morgan is a graduate of North Carolina Central University where he received a degree in Earth Science Engineering – Suma Cum Laude.
+Power Delivery Morgan Pierce joined Phillips & Jordan in 2004 and is the Senior Vice President of Phillips & Jordan’s Power Delivery Group.
+Morgan has served as the Estimator, Project Manager, and Executive Sponsor for transmission line and substation projects for regulated utility customers across the United States.
+Morgan has managed relationships between Phillips & Jordan and regulated utility customers/line contractors over the past 12 years, and has substantial knowledge regarding civil and matting access solutions, vegetation management, SWPPP best practices measures, and substation sitework and physical protection.
+Morgan is responsible for leading P&J’s Power Delivery market sector and associated business capture; client management; strategic planning; and operational oversight of major transmission, substation, and related program work.
+Morgan is a graduate of North Carolina Central University where he received a Bachelor of Science Degree – Suma Cum Laude.

 Oil Field Services Eric Hedrick joined P&J 1981 immediately after graduating from high school.
 Prior to assuming his current role as Vice President of P&J’s Oilfield Services Group, he began as a field mechanic performing repairs on all types of heavy equipment and worked his way up to lead mechanic within P&J’s Clearing Division.
 In 1991 Eric was given the opportunity to run one of P&J’s clearing crews as a Project Foreman.
 His knowledge of clearing operations, combined with his personal approach to interacting with clients and owners, led to his promotion to Project Superintendent in 1996 followed by a promotion to Project Manager in 2001.
 In 2005, he managed the largest contract in P&J’s history and was elevated to Assistant Vice President in 2007 prior to being promoted to Vice President in 2013.
 Over the course of his career, Eric has also served as an Operations Manager for several of the nation’s largest disaster recovery projects, and managed operations for levee reconstruction projects.